zanondev/my-dog-birthday/README.md

 # my-dog-birthday
-Invite to a dog's birthday.
+Invite to a dog's birthday. (private party, invited only).